ilianoKokoro/SimpMusic/README.md

 #### Current issues that this fork solves :

--   Added small performance optimizations.
--   Changed the shuffle behaviour of online playlists to fit with other music players.
+-   Changed the shuffle behavior of online playlists to fit with other music players.
--   Fixed a few app crashes.

 ### Latest release APK download